growdigital/growdigital.org/src/posts/170922-out-in-the-world.md

 layout: post.hbs
 collections: posts
 draft: false
-desc: The obligatory first post to herald the bright new dawn of a shiny new blog…
+excerpt: The obligatory first post to herald the bright new dawn of a shiny new blog…

 ---